zachchan105/mewcspace/frontend/README.md

 #### Development

-To run your local Litepool frontend with your local Litepool backend:
+To run your local Meowcoin Space frontend with your local Meowcoin Space backend:

 ```
 npm run serve